jroettenbacher/phd_base/docs/processing.rst

-2               8, 9                            Use VarCloud retrieval as iwc and |re-ice| input along flight track 3               10                              Use VarCloud retrieval for below cloud simulation 4               11                              Replace q_ice=sum(ciwc, cswc) with q_ice=ciwc 5               13                              Set albedo to open ocean 5.1             13.1                            Set albedo to 0.99
+2               8, 9                            Use VarCloud retrieval as iwc and |re-ice| input along flight track 3               10                              Use VarCloud retrieval for below cloud simulation 4               11                              Replace q_ice=sum(ciwc, cswc) with q_ice=ciwc 5               13                              Set albedo to open ocean (0.06)
+5.1             13.1                            Set albedo to 0.99
-6               15, 18, 19, 22, 24              Along track data from O1280 IFS output (used instead of v1)
+5.2             13.2                            Set albedo to BACARDI measurement below cloud 6               15, 18, 19, 22, 24              Along track data from O1280 IFS output (used instead of v1)
 7               16, 20, 26, 27                  As v3 but with O1280 IFS output
 8               17, 21, 23, 25                  As v2 but with O1280 IFS output